-- If you do not have an SSH key pair, log on to the ECS Management Console to create an SSH key pair. - If you have had an SSH key pair generated by other tools, import an SSH key pair. - If you do not need an SSH key pair any more, log on to the ECS Management Console to delete an SSH key pair. - If you want to enable or disable SSH key pair authentication to log on to a Linux ECS instance, bind or unbind an SSH key pair. - Allocate an SSH key pair when creating an ECS instance. - Log on to an instance using an SSH key pair.
+- If you do not have an SSH key pair, you can create an SSH key pair. - If you have had an SSH key pair generated by another tool, you can import an SSH key pair. - If you no longer require an SSH key pair, you can delete an SSH key pair. - If you want to enable or disable SSH key pair authentication for logging on to a Linux ECS instance, you can bind or unbind an SSH key pair. - Allocate an SSH key pair when creating an ECS instance. - Log on to an instance using an SSH key pair.